tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/us001/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	Each skill is characterized by having a unique reference per organization, a designation, an informal and a technical description, as well as a skill category.
+>	Each skill is characterized only by its name.

 >	As long as it is not attributed to a collaborator, access to the skill is exclusive to the employees of the respective organization.